 Coping and support

-You might find talking to other women who have vulvodynia helpful because it can provide information and make you feel less alone.
-If you don't want to join a support group, your doctor might be able to recommend a counselor in your area who has experience helping women cope with vulvodynia.
+You might find it helpful to talk with other people who have vulvodynia.
+You can share information, talk about your experiences and feel less alone.
+If you don't want to join a support group, a member of your care team might be able to recommend a counselor in your area who has experience helping people with vulvodynia.

 Preparing for an appointment

-You're likely to start by seeing your primary care provider.
-In some cases, you'll be referred to a doctor who specializes in conditions of the female reproductive tract (gynecologist).
+You're likely to start by seeing your primary care doctor.
+In some cases, you may be referred to a doctor who specializes in conditions of the female reproductive tract, called a gynecologist.

 What you can do